-A problem-solving approach using Microsoft Excel 2007 as a tool.
-After a brief introduction to the features of Microsoft Excel 2007, the student will be challenged to use critical thinking and analysis to find efficient and effective solutions to real-life situations.
+A problem-solving approach using the latest version of Microsoft Excel as a tool.
+After a brief introduction to the features of Microsoft Excel, the student will be challenged to use critical thinking and analysis to find efficient and effective solutions to real-life situations.